 Gift of Martin A. Ryerson through The Antiquarian Society, 1907.10

-The Greek Symposium The modern symposium is an academic gathering where people discuss a topic of common interest, debunking old theories and putting forth new hypotheses.
+The modern symposium is an academic gathering where people discuss a topic of common interest, debunking old theories and putting forth new hypotheses.
 Afterward the participants might continue the conversation, discussing their impressions in greater detail or simply socializing over a drink.
 The men of ancient Athens did the same, regularly coming together in a private home to exchange ideas.
 The vases displayed in this case were used to prepare, serve, and consume wine at such gatherings.
 As the evening progressed, participants engaged in other pleasures, including games, performances, and sex.

 The Art Institute of Chicago, Ancient Art Galleries, Gallery 155, 1994 - February 2012.

 The Art Institute of Chicago, Of Gods and Glamour: The Mary and Michael Jaharis Galleries of Greek, Roman, and Byzantine Art, Gallery 151, November 11, 2012 - present.